 “Well, I didn’t want to be a contractor; it was a little uncomfortable and strange.
 But oddly enough, now as I look back on it I sometimes think ‘Hey, it was nice to work from home in my pajamas.”

 Is Dan’s story unusual?

-It may seem like 32 informational interviews are a lot, but that’s only about three a week for three months.
-Other job seekers have filled their schedules with one or two meetings daily, with the result of becoming employed within a few weeks.
+It may seem like 32 informational interviews are a lot, but Dad only did about three a week (over a period of three months).
+Other job seekers have filled their schedules with one or two meetings daily, with the result of being hired within a few weeks.